BiCurNet: Pre-Movement EEG based Neural Decoder for Biceps Curl Trajectory Estimation: Proposed methodology

 \subsection{EEG recording}

-In this work, the EEG signals are acquired using LiveAmp 16 Brain Products system as described in the previous section.
-Prior to be used for the proposed BiCurNet, these signals are pre-processed as detailed in the ensuing sub-section.
+In this work, the EEG signals are acquired using the LiveAmp-16 Brain Products system, as described in the previous section.
+EEG signals are pre-processed before input for the proposed BiCurNet, as detailed in the ensuing sub-section.